Fig. 1. Metal part that has a different surface finish on each of the four sides, the 1st pass being the roughest and the 4th pass the smoothest.

 One of the most common applications for profilometers of any type is the characterization and analysis of surface roughness and surface finish.
 An optical profilometer is an excellent choice for surface roughness measurement and analysis.
-With one scan, a 3-dimensional surface profile is obtained that provides a wealth of parameters to specify the surface characteristics.
-Common places to find optical profilometers are machining and tooling industries, but also in lapping, polishing, and optical businesses.
+With one scan, a 3-dimensional surface profile is obtained that provides a wealth of parameters to specify the surface finish characteristics.
+Common places to find optical profilometers are machining and tooling industries, but also in lapping, polishing, and optical businesses that need to measure surface finish.

 For surface roughness and surface finish measurements, contact our surface profile experts.